Moogega Cooper: Accomplishments

-TV appearances
+TV and media appearances

 Cooper was a participant on the first season of King of the Nerds, which aired on TBS in 2013, finishing in 5th place.
 Cooper was a panelist in "The Original Martian Invasion", a 2017 episode of the television series Bill Nye Saves the World.
-She also appeared in 33 episodes of How the Universe Works from 2015 to 2020.
+She also appeared in 33 episodes of How the Universe Works from 2015 to 2023.
+She has also delivered a TEDxMarin talk titled "How to Find Life on Mars While Protecting Earth."